alanmellorbjss/go-concurrency-conundrums/README.md

 If `produce()` is blocked, waiting for space in the channel, the Go Scheduler will resume execution of `consume()` in this code example.
 This will cause reads of the values on the channel.
 This in turn creates space for more values on the channel.

-the Go Scheduler will then be able to resume execution of `produce()`.
+The Go Scheduler will then be able to resume execution of `produce()`.
 This will resume execution _from the point of the write to the channel which was blocked_.
 The write will succeed this time.

 We can see that this behaviour maximises throughput in the CPU core.
 If some code needs to wait - like `produce()` waiting for space in the channel - then other code can be executed.
 The whole program is not waiting around; something can always be executing.
 The job of the Go Scheduler is to decide which code should be running.